ArchHem/Julia_exercise_projects/README.md

 $\dfrac{\partial V}{\partial t} + \frac{1}{2}\sigma^2 S(t)^2 \frac{\partial^2 V}{\partial S^2} = r (V(t)- \dfrac{\partial V}{\partial S} S)$ (having used the condition on $\Delta$).

 We have made a number of implicit assumptions during this very short derivation.
-We have assumed that $\Delta$ is invariant under time (not neccesiraly true!) and that neither $\mu, \sigma r$ depends on time.
+We have assumed that $\Delta$ is invariant under time (not neccesiraly true!) and that neither $\mu, \sigma ,r$ depends on time.
 Expanded models will be considered later.

 This is a remarkable result, as by solving the resulting PDE under the correct boundary conditions, the Black-Scholes model predicts that for a riskless portfolio there exists a _singular_ 'fair' price of a European style option assuming we have perfect information on the involved parameters.